-A student petitioning to transfer credit from another institution must have completed 2 units of graduate level work at the University of Illinois at Urbana-Champaign at the time the petition is submitted.
-The transferred credit must involve graduate level work passed with a B or better; official transcripts must be attached to the petition if not previously filed in the Graduate College.
-A University of Illinois at Urbana-Champaign faculty member, in the field of the course being transferred, must validate the course by examination, interview, or whatever manner wished.
+A student petitioning to transfer credit from another institution must have completed 8 hours of graduate level work at the University of Illinois at Urbana-Champaign at the time the petition is submitted.
+The transferred credit must involve graduate level work passed with a B or better.
+Official transcripts must be attached to the petition if not previously filed in the Graduate College.
+A faculty member at the University of Illinois at Urbana-Champaign in the field of the course being transferred, must validate the course by examination, interview, or whatever manner wished.
 Recommendations of the adviser, department chairperson/head, and the Associate Dean for Academic Affairs are required.

-Master's and Advanced Certificate students may transfer up to 21⁄2 units of credit.
-Students seeking Ph.D. and Ed.D. degrees may petition for transfer of appropriate credit from doctoral degree granting institutions, but such a transfer does not reduce the Graduate College requirement of 16 units of resident credit for the degrees and, therefore is discouraged and seldom approved.
-Credit accepted cannot exceed 1⁄4 unit for 1 semester hour, or 1⁄2 unit for 3 quarter hours.
+Master's and Certificate of Advanced Study students may transfer up to 12 hours of credit.
+Students seeking Ph.D. and Ed.D. degrees may petition for transfer of appropriate credit from doctoral degree granting institutions, but such a transfer does not reduce the Graduate College requirement of 64 hours of resident credit for the degrees and, therefore is discouraged and seldom approved.
 Credit is not transferable for courses taken more than five years prior to the petition.
 Credit will not be transferred if it has been applied toward another degree.